rabestro/sololearn-challenges/one-line-java/README.md

 # Hacker code

-In this directory I had put hackers «one-line» (one statement) solutions for some of sololearn chalenges.
+In this directory I had put hackers «one-statement» java solutions for some of sololearn chalenges.

 **Don't copy&paste the code snippets into your production code!**